VektorTech/jones-store/README.md

 - After a series of bugs, I eventually realized that I needed to `await` all Prisma DB queries for them to execute successfully.

-- The price range component came with more challenges than I would have anticipated.
-I realized that the `.getBoundingClientRect` method gives details about an element's rendering dimensions that may not be congruent with its layout dimensions in the case where CSS transformations are applied, which caused a few visual bugs on the range's progress bar.
-Making the price range a controlled component was remarkably difficult as I ran into an issue where, in some instances, the change handler and the component's `setState()` were updating state back and forth, especially on mobile, so I had to rethink my approach.
+- The price range component came with more challenges than I would have anticipated:
+I found out that the `.getBoundingClientRect` method gives details about an element's rendering dimensions that may not be congruent with its layout dimensions in the case where CSS transformations are applied, which caused a few visual bugs on the range's progress bar.
+So I had to update my calculations.
+Because I took a naive approach to my attempt to make the price range a controlled component, the code grew increasingly complicated and hard to manage.
+While trying to trigger state updates in response to changing props, I ran into a condition where, in some cases, the change handlers and the component's `useEffect()` were continuously updating the state.
+They triggered updates one after the other due to stale values, noticeably on mobile, so I had to rethink my approach.
+The solution was simple, set a key on the component that uses all the props necessary for causing a reset.

-- Trying to aggregate the average ratings for each product resulted in multiple Prisma clients being instantiated at once, which caused errors on Vercel.
-To resolve this, I included all the related reviews in the `.find` method and then used that to map through and programmatically calculate the average ratings of each product.
+- Trying to aggregate the average ratings for each product resulted in multiple Prisma clients being instantiated at once, which caused errors in Vercel.
+To resolve this, I included all reviews related to the products in their `.find` method and then used that to map through and programmatically calculate the average ratings of each product.

 ## What I've Learned